yagobski/loopback-connector-elastic/README.md

 Basic Elasticsearch datasource connector for [Loopback](http://strongloop.com/node-js/loopback/).

+This version can have multiple index and it will use Model name like Index.

 ## Setting up Elasticsearch
 - Download and install [Elasticsearch](http://www.elasticsearch.org)
 - Goto /elasticsearch-path/bin$ and execute ./elasticsearch